Docodonta: Cranium and throat

+Postcranial skeleton

-The structure of the vertebral column is variable between docodonts, as with many other mammaliaforms.
+The oldest unambiguous fossil evidence of hair is found in a well-preserved specimen of the docodontan Castorocauda, though hair likely evolved much earlier in synapsids.
+The structure of the vertebral column is variable between docodontans, as with many other mammaliaforms.
 The components of the atlas are unfused, attaching to the large and porous occipital condyles of the braincase.
 Vertebrae at the base of the tail often have expanded transverse processes (rib pedestals), supporting powerful tail musculature.
-Most docodonts have gradually shrinking ribs, forming a subdued transition between the thoracic and lumbar regions of the spine.
-However, this developmental trait is not universal: Agilodocodon lacks lumbar ribs, for example.
+Most docodontans have gradually shrinking ribs, forming a subdued transition between the thoracic and lumbar regions of the spine.
+However, this developmental trait is not universal.
+For example, Agilodocodon lacks lumbar ribs, so it has an abrupt transition from the thoracic to lumbar vertebrae like many modern mammals.

 The forelimbs and hindlimbs generally have strong muscle attachments, and the olecranon process of the ulna is flexed inwards.
 All limb bones except the tibia lack epiphyses, plate-like ossified cartilage caps which terminate bone growth in adulthood.
-This suggests that docodont bones continued growing throughout their lifetime, like some other mammaliaforms and early mammals.
+This suggests that docodontan bones continued growing throughout their lifetime, like some other mammaliaforms and early mammals.
 The ankle is distinctive, with a downturned calcaneum and a stout astragalus which connects to the tibia via a trochlea (pulley-like joint).
 The only known specimen of Castorocauda has a pointed spur on its ankle, similar to defensive structures observed in male monotremes and several other early-branching mammals.

 Teeth

+Like other mammaliaforms, docodontan teeth include peg-like incisors, fang-like canines, and numerous interlocking premolars and molars.
+Most mammaliaforms have fairly simple molars primarily suited for shearing and slicing food.
+Docodontans, on the other hand, have developed specialized molars with crushing surfaces.
+The shape of each molar is defined by a characteristic pattern of conical cusps, with sharp, concave crests connecting the center of each cusp to adjacent cusps.